 - Committee: J. P. Thayer, O. B. Toon, S. Solomon, M. Hardesty, C. Randall, K. H. Rosenlof

-Neely also supervises students undertaking and MRes in Climate and Atmospheric Science and several PhD students.
+Neely supervises students undertaking an MRes in Climate and Atmospheric Science and several PhD students.

 - Centre of Excellence for Modelling the Atmosphere and Climate (CEMAC) Steering Committee

 - NCAS's Atmospheric Measurement Facility's Advisory Board

 - Inter-Agency Committee on the Hydrological Use of Weather Radar